monaAgamal/buy-rent-used-clothes/README.md

 # buy-rent-used-clothes
-## this app still unde development
+## this app still under development
 ### mobile app helps to exchange un-used and renting clothes
 ### it will be used by individuals and families to help each others
 ### maybe later will add the idea of donation to deliver un-used clothes to needy